spiffe/spiffe/standards/WIT-SVID.md

 Similarly, the WIT-SVID MUST NOT be accepted without appropriate proof of possession of the key-pair within the `cnf` claim.
 See [5.
 Token Presentation](#5-token-presentation) for information on appropriate protocols for the presentation and acceptance of the WIT-SVID for authentication.

 Implementors should take care to ensure that the WIT-SVID will not be accepted by validators that may be expecting a JWT-SVID or JWT (e.g. OIDC Workload Identity Federation).
+For this reason, the WIT-SVID MUST NOT be presented within the HTTP `Authorization` header.

 ### 7.2 Proof of Possession and Mitigation of Tampering and Replay